Luna Vachon

 Gertrude Elizabeth Vachon (/vʌˈʃɒn/; January 12, 1962 – August 27, 2010) was an American-Canadian professional wrestler, better known as Luna Vachon.
-Over the course of her 22-year career, she wrestled for promotions such as the World Wrestling Federation (now WWE), Extreme Championship Wrestling, the American Wrestling Association, and World Championship Wrestling.
+Over her 22-year career, she wrestled for the World Wrestling Federation (now WWE), Extreme Championship Wrestling, the American Wrestling Association, and World Championship Wrestling.
 She was posthumously inducted into the WWE Hall of Fame, Professional Wrestling Hall of Fame, and Women's Wrestling Hall of Fame.

 Professional wrestling career

 Training

 As a child, Gertrude Vachon wanted to continue her family's wrestling legacy.
-Attending wrestling events she used to play in the ring, which often resulted in training with various World Wide Wrestling Federation stars.
+Attending wrestling events, she used to play in the ring, which often resulted in training with various World Wide Wrestling Federation stars.
 Her family objected to her entering the wrestling business and tried to dissuade her, as they considered a wrestler's life at that time too harsh for a female.
 André the Giant, with whom she was close and who took her on a trip to Paris in 1974, also tried to dissuade her.
 Around the age of sixteen, she began training under her aunt Vivian and then The Fabulous Moolah.